aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ordered_map.md

 ## Function `lower_bound`

-TODO: all iterator functions are public(friend) for now, so that they can be modified in a backward incompatible way.
-They are waiting for Move improvement that will allow references to be part of the struct Allowing cleaner iterator APIs
 Returns an iterator pointing to the first element that is greater or equal to the provided key, or an end iterator if such element doesn't exist.